Russia says it hits Ukraine air defenses before eastern push - NewsBreak

 Galyna Feoktistova waited for hours in the cold and rain in hopes of identifying her 50-year-old son, who was shot and killed more than a month ago, but eventually she went home for some warmth.
 “He's still there,” her surviving son, Andriy, said.

-In other developments, the head of the separatist rebel government in Donetsk said Ukrainian forces have lost control of the port area of the besieged port city of Mariupol.

-“Regarding the port of Mariupol, it is now under our control,” Denis Pushilin, president of the Donetsk People’s Republic, told Russian state television, according to Russian news agencies.
-The claim could not immediately be confirmed.

-Russia has appointed a seasoned general to lead its renewed push in the eastern Donbas region, where Moscow-backed separatists have been battling Ukrainian forces since 2014 and have declared independent states.
+In other developments, Russia has appointed a seasoned general to lead a renewed push in the eastern Donbas region, where Moscow-backed separatists have been battling Ukrainian forces since 2014 and have declared independent states.
 Both sides are digging in for what could be a devastating war of attrition.

 “To be honest, whether we will be able to (survive) depends on this,” Zelenskyy said in a “60 Minutes” interview.
 “Unfortunately, I don’t have the confidence that we will be receiving everything we need."
 In a video address to South Korean lawmakers on Monday, he specifically requested equipment that can shoot down Russian missiles.